jacobsowles/jacobsowles/content/blog/watch-this-puppy-grow-up-with-the-react-context-api-and-higher-order-components/index.md

 Not much happening here.
 Each component gets the theme, then uses that information to conditionally display a certain set of content.

 With the pieces written this way, the project works just fine.
-And honestly, if a real-life project were this simple, I'd probably call it done right now, because [premature optimization is a thing](https://stackify.com/premature-optimization-evil/ 'Why Premature Optimization Is the Root of All Evil').
+And honestly, if the scope of a real-life project were this simple, I'd probably call it done right now, because [premature optimization is a thing](https://stackify.com/premature-optimization-evil/ 'Why Premature Optimization Is the Root of All Evil').

 But let's assume we need to make use of the theme state several components deep.
 For example, what if the `App` component renders a `Router` component, which renders a `HomePage` component, which renders a `Timeline` component, which renders the picture?
 Suddenly, the loading state is managed at the highest level (`App`) but needs to be passed all the way down to the `Timeline` component so that it can programatically render the appropriate content.
-(In some cases, you could just maintain the theme state closer to where it's being used, but it's common for many components in different parts of the tree to need access to the theme state, so bubbling it up to the lowest common parent component makes the most sense.)
+(In some cases, you could just maintain the state closer to where it's being used, but since themes are generally used app-wide, bubbling it up to the lowest common parent component makes the most sense.)

 The act of passing down props through several levels is known as [prop drilling](https://blog.kentcdodds.com/prop-drilling-bb62e02cb691 'Kent C. Dodds - Prop Drilling') and can be a real pain.
-If we were to add another component somewhere in the middle of the tree, we'd need to add a prop to receive and pass on the state, even if that component doesn't use that state.
-That's a bad code smell.
+If we were to add another component somewhere in the middle of the tree, we'd need to add a prop to receive and pass on the state, even if that component doesn't actually use that state.
+That's a [bad code smell](https://en.wikipedia.org/wiki/Code_smell 'Wikipedia - Code Smell').
 But also consider implementing type security with PropTypes or TypeScript.
 For every component that receives the theme state as a prop, we'd need to update the interface or propTypes object to include it.
 For a project this size, it's not a big deal, but it would quickly get out of hand for a larger project.
 So let's fix it using the React Context API.

 ## Version 2: Adding Context